dustinfast/aeye_typer/README.md

 Start data collection with `./collect_data.py`.
 Keystrokes, mouse clicks, EEG signals, and gaze-point data are then logged to the paths denoted in `_config.yaml`.

+Note that data is logged in the following way # TODO: no gaze if gaze not valid, etc.

 ### Training

 Not Implemented